uio-cees/hpc/reports/CEES_bioinformatics_yearly_report_2015.md

 ## Wiki

-We use a UiO wiki with articles dealing with the practicalities of using the resources at CEES, tips and trick, etc. The wiki is open to the world (<https://wiki.uio.no/mn/bio/cees-bioinf>).
+We use a UiO wiki with articles dealing with the practicalities of using the resources at CEES, tips and tricks, etc. The wiki is open to the world (<https://wiki.uio.no/mn/bio/cees-bioinf>).
 In 2015, the core group has started preparing porting over the wiki material to a new home in order to make collaborative editing more streamlined.
 This new wiki will be located at <https://github.com/uio-cees/hpc/wiki>.

 ## Courses